richelbilderbeek/EasyCoffee/FAQ.md

 ## I have no cup to hold the coffee.
 How to make EasyCoffee anyway?

-YOU CANNOT USE YOUR MOUTH AS CONTAINER!
+YOU CANNOT USE YOUR MOUTH AS A CONTAINER!
 The hot water from the tap will burn your mouth!
 However, if you use cold water instead, you can make a delicious cold EasyCoffee (especially good in Summer)!

 You can use most other containers.
 You could even use the kitchen sink as a sink (you might want to clean it first) and use a straw to drink the Easy Coffee.